 While you shouldn’t use humor at your loved one’s expense, humor can be a good way of connecting with him or her.
 People with dementia often retain their social skills and will be happy to laugh along with you.

 There may come a time when caring for your loved one becomes too much for you.
 Kingsway Community is proud to serve families and individuals living with dementia.
 Kingsway’s Memory Care Center is located within Kingsway Manor Assisted Living.
 Family members can trust their loved one will receive the best individualized care related to their medical, physical, emotional and social well-being at Kingsway.
-For more information, visit https://www.kingswaycommunity.com/memory-care.
+For more information, visit our information on Memory Care.